maths/moodle-qtype_stack/api/README.md

 - Some new language keys have been added.
 - Some imports inside the `question.php` and `mathsoutputfilterbase.class.php` files have been wrapped inside an if statement, to only be performed in non api contexts.
 - A new `get_ta_render_for_input` function has been added to the `qtype_stack_question` class.
-- The compile function of the JSXGraph Block has been modified to always throw an exception.
+- A new `pluginfiles` property has been added to the `qtype_stack_question` class.
+- `iframe.block.php` handles plot URLs and iframe creation conditional on context (i.e API vs not API).
+- `textdownload.block.php` sets the document link href conditionally on context.
 - A new `mathsoutputapi.class.php` file has been added.